Elendrial/TextBased-Dungeon-Crawler/README.md

 - Create a basic weapons system.
 - Create a decent floor generation system.
 - Create a basic inventory system.
-- Get rid of the PositionHandler for something better.
 - Create a status effect system.